 If you are employing a builder, the responsibility will usually be theirs - but you should confirm this at the very beginning.
 You should also bear in mind that if you are the owner of the building, it is ultimately you who may be served with an enforcement notice if the work does not comply with the regulations.

-Some kinds of building projects are exempt from the regulations1, however generally if you are planning to carry out 'building work' as defined in regulation 3 of the building regulations2, then it must comply with the building regulations.
+Some kinds of building projects are exempt1 from the Regulations, however generally if you are planning to carry out 'building work' as defined in Regulation 3 of the Building Regulations2, then it must comply with the building regulations.
 This means that the regulations will probably apply if you want to:

 - Put up a new building